I am simply asking if Ashton Kutcher is a CIA asset

 “I’d be like, ‘I knew it!'” she responded.
 “I wouldn’t put it past him…He also has multiple jobs, like, not everything adds up where I’m like, ‘What do you really do?
 What is this office you claim to go to, and why is there many different locations of this office?”

-Maybe Kunis wanted to give an interesting answer as she promoted her new movie (this is likely), or maybe she was using a reverse psychology deflection (this is unlikely.)
+Maybe Kunis wanted to give an interesting answer as she promoted her new movie (this is likely), or maybe she was using a reverse psychology deflection (this is unlikely).
 Who’s to say?

 Maybe you’re wondering “If Kutcher was a CIA asset wouldn’t he want to be secretive about it?”
 You clearly haven’t lived in D.C. if you think that.
 People who probably work in the intelligence community in D.C. desperately want you to know that they do while being cagey about it.
 The “tell me you’re [x] without telling me you’re [x]” meme format was potentially accidentally created by some 26-year-old intelligence analyst in Arlington who was workshopping ways to get Tinder dates without getting in trouble at work.